 Overdose.
 Nothing accidental about it.

-And if you combine an opioid overdose with intentional abuse of other drugs like alcohol or
+And if you combine an opiate overdose with intentional abuse of other drugs like alcohol or

 benzodiazepines (e.g., Xanax, Valium), you could very well kill yourself, either unintentionally …

 or on purpose.

 I’ve been on opiate medication most of my life, and on one benzodiazepine or another for decades.